Experimental Orthopaedic Trauma Surgery

 Fax: +49 (0) 40 7410 - 40085

-• Our group Experimental Trauma Surgery at the UKE investigates clinically relevant questions in the field of trauma surgery and musculoskeletal medicine through translational research approaches.
+• Our experimental orthopaedic trauma surgery reasearch lab at the UKE investigates clinically relevant questions in the field of orthopaedic trauma surgery and musculoskeletal medicine through translational research approaches.
 Through radiological, histological, and molecular investigation of clinical specimens as well as the use of state-of-the-art experimental techniques, we work on traumatological research projects with the overall goal of developing new and innovative therapeutic approaches for affected patients.

 One of our main focuses is the identification and functional understanding of local and systemic mediators that are essential for bone regeneration and that can be used pharmacologically to treat impaired bone healing (non-union).
 Similarly, we are investigating cellular and molecular signaling mechanisms that regulate bone cell function and are thus useful for the treatment of skeletal diseases such as osteoporosis or ectopic bone formation.
 In cooperation with other university hospitals, we are also investigating the post-traumatic inflammatory response and sepsis, which can lead to complications in severely injured patients due to subsequent organ failure.
 Biomarkers in post-traumatic joint degeneration, implant-associated infections, heterotopic ossifications, and the application of 3D printing in trauma surgery represent further scientific projects that our team is working on to improve currently available therapeutic options.